nosoop/SM-TFCustomWeaponsX/README.md

 Same as previous iterations of Custom Weapons:

 - A text-based configuration format for server operators to create new items with.
+  - However, the format is different and not completely compatible.
 - A (newly localized) menu system for players to build their loadouts.
+  - Know any languages?
+Please help localize by sending a pull request!
+Many of the localizations are copied straight from the game files, but there are custom messages that are not.
 - Support for equipping wearable weapons such as shields and boots.

 New to CWX:

-- Dropped custom items can be picked up like any other item.
+- Dropped custom items can be picked up like any other item, and will retain their attributes (assuming the implementing plugins are written to spec).
 - Item exporting.
 You can dynamically add / update attributes, then run `sm_cwx_export` to export your item to a file once it's configured to your liking.
 - Weapon persistence.
 Custom items will not be dropped or reequipped on resupply, eliminating a whole class of related bugs and crummy workarounds.

-More information is provided in [the project wiki].
+More information is provided in [the project wiki][].

 [the project wiki]: https://github.com/nosoop/SM-TFCustomWeaponsX/wiki